-Target Date 6/30/2018 Estimate the number and type of families that will benefit from the proposed activities 300 poverty level and extremely-low income Spanish-speaking immigrant workers, primarily day-laborers, who seek full-time work in front of Home Depot or who complement existing low-wage employment with day labor jobs.
-Day laborers tend to be young, nearly half are under 30 and most are immigrants.
-The day labor population ranges from new immigrants to people who have been established in the US for many years and are raising families here.
-Location Description 3600 MacDonald Avenue Richmond, CA 94801 Planned Activities Provide job-matching, individualized assistance with health, legal, educational needs to 300 poverty level and extremely-low income day laborers.
-24 Project Name Court Appointed Special Advocates Target Area Contra Costa County Goals Supported CD-2 Non-Homeless Special Needs Population Needs Addressed Non-Housing Community Development Funding CDBG: \$18,000 Description Provide advocacy and representation services to 37 Urban County abused and neglected children who are wards of the County's Juvenile Dependency Court as a way to improve access to health and social services and a safe and permanent living situation.
-Target Date 6/30/2018 Estimate the number and type of families that will benefit from the proposed activities 37 Urban County abused and neglected children who are wards of the County's Juvenile Dependency Court.
-Location Description 2151 Salvio Street, Suite 205, Concord, CA 94520
+Description Provide free legal advice to 200 Urban County seniors, resulting in the retention of housing, protection from physical and financial abuse, and the provision of consumer and individual rights.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 200 Urban County seniors.
+Location Description 2702 Clayton Road, Suite 202, Concord, CA 94519 Planned Activities Provide free legal advice to 200 Urban County seniors, resulting in the retention of housing, protection from physical and financial abuse, and the provision of consumer and individual rights.
+14 Project Name Court Appointed Special Advocates Target Area Contra Costa County Goals Supported CD-2 Non-Homeless Special Needs Population Needs Addressed Non-Housing Community Development Funding CDBG: \$18,000 Description Provide advocacy and representation services to 37 Urban County abused and neglected children who are wards of the County's Juvenile Dependency Court as a way to improve access to health and social services and a safe and permanent living situation.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 37 Urban County abused and neglected children who are wards of the County's Juvenile Dependency Court.
+Location Description 2151 Salvio Street, Suite 295, Concord, CA 94520 Planned Activities Provide advocacy and representation services to 37 Urban County abused and neglected children who are wards of the County's Juvenile Dependency Court as a way to improve access to health and social services and a safe and permanent living situation.
+15 Project Name Lamorinda Spirit Van Senior Transportation Program Target Area Contra Costa County

-Planned Activities Provide advocacy and representation services to 37 Urban County abused and neglected children who are wards of the County's Juvenile Dependency Court as a way to improve access to health and social services and a safe and permanent living situation.
-25 Project Name Lion's Center for the Visually Impaired Target Area Contra Costa County Goals Supported CD-2 Non-Homeless Special Needs Population Needs Addressed Non-Housing Community Development Funding CDBG: \$10,000 Description Provide in-home independent living skills instruction and training to 42 visually impaired adults throughout the Urban County so they will maintain their independence and avoid institutionalization.
-Target Date 6/30/2018 Estimate the number and type of families that will benefit from the proposed activities 42 visually impaired adults throughout the Urban County, most are elderly.
+Goals Supported CD-1 General Public Services Needs Addressed Non-Housing Community Development Funding CDBG: \$10,000 Description Provide free or low-cost transportation to seniors living in Lafayette, Moraga, and Orinda.
+Transportation to medical and other personal appointments, grocery and sundry shopping, exercise and other classes will be provided to 160 seniors.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 160 Central County senior citizens.
+Location Description 500 St. Marys Road, Lafayette, CA 94549 16 Planned Activities Provide free or low-cost transportation to seniors living in Lafayette, Moraga, and Orinda.
+Transportation to medical and other personal appointments, grocery and sundry shopping, exercise and other classes will be provided to 160 seniors.
+Project Name Lion's Center for the Visually Impaired Target Area Contra Costa County Goals Supported CD-2 Non-Homeless Special Needs Population Needs Addressed Non-Housing Community Development Funding CDBG: \$10,000 Description Provide in-home independent living skills instruction and training to 42 visually impaired adults throughout the Urban County so they will maintain their independence and avoid institutionalization.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 42 Visually impaired adults throughout the Urban County, most are elderly.
 Location Description Most services are provided at the clients' home, but Lion's main office is located at 175 Alvarado Avenue, Pittsburg, CA 94565.
-Planned Activities Provide in-home independent living skills instruction and training to 42 visually impaired adults throughout the Urban County so they will maintain their independence and avoid institutionalization.
-26 Project Name Ombudsman Services of Contra Costa Target Area Contra Costa County Goals Supported CD-2 Non-Homeless Special Needs Population Needs Addressed Non-Housing Community Development Funding CDBG: \$10,000